 How Much Do Groundskeepers Make per Hour?

 According to Salary.com, “The average Groundskeeper salary in the United States is $39,799 as of August 29, 2022, but the range typically falls between $34,081 and $47,261.”

 Groundskeepers mow grass, trim hedges and shrubs, remove dead plants, landscape gardens, and monitor the health of plants.
 They also ensure outdoor areas are safe, functional, and appealing.
 Groundskeepers are required to be physically fit as they sometimes work with heavy equipment, stand for prolonged periods, and lift heavy supplies.

 What Does It Mean to Maintain the Grounds of a Park?

-Performing maintenance activities such as mowing grass, pruning trees, and applying pesticides keeps parks clean, safe, and operating efficiently.
-Equipment used in maintaining parks includes lawnmowers, shears, rakes, clippers, and saws.
+Performing maintenance activities, such as mowing grass, pruning trees, applying pesticides, and keeping parks clean, safe, and operating efficiently.
+Equipment used in maintaining parks includes sprinklers, tree trimmers, lawnmowers, shears, rakes, clippers, and chain saws.

 What Skills Do You Need to Be a Landscaper?